-Undergraduate research assistants earn $14.00 per hour for up to ten hours per week, a salary that is cost-shared with participating faculty or with The Harvard Academy.
+Undergraduate research assistants earn $17 per hour for up to ten hours per week while classes are in session; their salary is cost-shared with the participating faculty member.

 Who Is Eligible

-Harvard College undergraduates who wish to work with the Weatherhead Center Faculty Associates or Harvard Academy Scholars, and who have an interest in international affairs, are encouraged to apply.
-Preference will also be given to candidates with at least some prior experience with either research assistance or research methods.
+Harvard College undergraduates who have an interest in international affairs are encouraged to apply.
+Preference will usually be given to candidates with some prior experience with either research assistance or research methods.

-Undergraduate research assistants can expect to spend approximately four to ten hours per week assisting a Faculty Associate or Academy Scholar.
+Undergraduate research assistants can expect to spend approximately four to ten hours per week assisting a Faculty Associate.
 Research assistance may include some of the following: quantitative and qualitative data research; entering data into spreadsheets; data and spreadsheet management; finding source materials at Harvard libraries; finding and evaluating sources on the Internet; analyzing and summarizing research materials; compiling bibliographies; reference checking; and helping to proofread and edit written work.

 How to Apply